ModDota/moddota.github.io/_articles/scripting/particle-attachment.md

 PATTACH_POINT_FOLLOW puts the particle at the targets body in this case.
 PATTACH_ABSORIGIN_FOLLOW will put it at its feet, and PATTACH_OVERHEAD_FOLLOW at its head.

-Note the partice being defined under the `target.` handle, this is because we will need to destroy it later in Lua, becase attaching a particle this way will not stop the particle effect by itself after the modifier is destroyed, as we are just tying the particle to a target.
+Note the particle being defined under the `target.` handle, this is because we will need to destroy it later in Lua, because attaching a particle this way will not stop the particle effect by itself after the modifier is destroyed, as we are just tying the particle to a target.
 This is not a concern if the particle is meant for a short duration (unlike the buff particles that last forever until removed)